Review our guidelines to discover what to expect, what to bring and where to meet.

 You usually won't get much notice because there are lots of variables (for instance, the air temp. might be right, but the ground might still be frozen, and the amphibians may decide to stay home).
 The critters don't tell us what they're going to do.
 And we don't have a crystal ball here, so I'll try to give you my best guess as to when a field trip is coming up, but you may only get 2-3 hours notice.
 So watch your emails.

-So, anyway, put your rain gear, boots (just for a muddy walk, you won't be wading) and flashlight by the door and be ready.
-I would encourage you to check this out if you haven't already.
+So, put your rain gear, boots (just for a muddy walk, you won't be wading) and flashlight by the door and be ready.
+I would encourage you to check this out if you haven't done so already.
 If we get a good night, its an amazing spectacle and really the fun part of vernal ponding.

 Try not to spray your boots and hands with any kind of bug spray... they will be in contact with water and possibly creatures.